danger/swift/README.md

 ### Requirements

-Latest version requires Swift 4.1.
+Latest version requires Swift 4.2

+- If you are using Swift 4.1 use v0.3.6
-If you are using Swift 4.0, Use v0.3.5 .
+- If you are using Swift 4.0, Use v0.3.5

 ### What it looks like today